k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/About.md

 ## Prerequisites

-Before installing Fabric Web Studio 2.1, please review the following system prerequisites.
-Some requirements are common, while others depend on whether you deploy using Docker Compose or Podman Compose.
+Before you install Fabric Web Studio 2.1, please have a look at the following system prerequisites.
+Some requirements are standard, while others depend on whether you deploy using Docker Compose or Podman Compose.

 ### Host Machine Requirements